Where market research meets product design

 I had been interested in becoming more directly involved in the operations of a company than investment allowed for a while.
 Operations to me means, in the most basic sense, getting stuff done.
-From an investment perspective you look at a company and you identify the things they need to improve on but there’s a bit of distance from the actual execution.
+From an investment perspective, you look at a company and you identify the things they need to improve on but there’s a bit of distance from the actual execution.
 I was really interested in the execution aspect which drew me towards getting involved with Hadrian.

 My investing background has been advantageous.
 The research process I developed over the years has been helpful.
 For instance, interviewing experts in an industry was something I did constantly, and that process is already proving beneficial at Hadrian where we’re doing the same thing.

 One of the greatest differences though is how excited I am by digital security.
 When I was working in investment, I was researching industries that, while interesting, might not have always been of personal interest.
-Thinking back a couple years ago, when I was listening to security podcasts while walking to work, I never would have pictured getting to interview people who work on these concepts and really ask deep questions.
+Thinking back a couple of years ago, when I was listening to security podcasts while walking to work, I never would have pictured getting to interview people who work on these concepts and really ask deep questions.
 To be able to do research on digital security, which I’ve always been innately interested in, has been very fulfilling.

-What makes assessing market fit for a start-up different from thinking about market-entry for a more established organization?
+What makes assessing market fit for a start-up different from thinking about market entry for a more established organization?

-For companies that already have an existing product and a clear market the research goes one of two ways: It’s either iterative on the product - making incremental changes to an already existing product – or taking a product and figuring out how to get it into the market.
-In that type of situation my starting point is normally to talk to customers about how they buy a product.
+For companies that already have an existing product and a clear market, the research goes one of two ways: It’s either iterative on the product - making incremental changes to an already existing product – or taking a product and figuring out how to get it into the market.
+In that type of situation, my starting point is normally to talk to customers about how they buy a product.
 For instance, if you’re heavily investing in Facebook ads and then you find out your customer doesn’t use Facebook to source your product, that would indicate you’re not getting a good return on investment.

-With a start-up like Hadrian the product is in a much earlier-stage.
+With a start-up like Hadrian, the product is in a much earlier stage.
 You might have a proof of concept but because you’re creating a product that isn’t on the market yet you can’t really ask a customer how they would buy it.
-Instead we’re focusing on figuring out what a customer would like to see in a product.
+Instead, we’re focusing on figuring out what a customer would like to see in a product.